eloritzkovitz/countries/README.md

-# Countries Explorer
+# Atlaset

 A fully-configurable country explorer built with React, Vite, and TypeScript.
+Atlaset supports user-defined overlays, flexible filters, trip management and marker placement, allowing users to manage travel logs or create custom maps.
 All map, country and currency data sources are **generic, config-driven and environment-configurable**, loaded from JSON files.
 Supports user-defined overlays, flexible filters, and easy data extension for any dataset.